svetliy95/JengaRobot/README.md

 # Things to pay attention to
 * Reference the gripper after each restart if it.
 Otherweise the gripper will not work.
 * Set proper camera parameters in pylonViewer after each PC restart.
 They will be not saved.
 (Further passing of the camera parameter from the python side can be implemented.
 This feature is not implemented yet.)
-* MuJoCo specific flags for starting scripts
-* Creating of empty folder for "nvidia"
 * :bangbang: Do not mix two sets of jenga blocks!!!
 They share the same ids.
 Mixing blocks from two different sets will corrupt blocks calibration.
 * After replacement of any tag (reference tag or tags on the blocks) adapt tag sizes all over the code.
 Otherwise localization won't work correctly.
 * Adapt the variable _scaler_ in _constants.py_ while switching from real system to simulation and vice versa.
 For the simulation the scaler must be 50 and for the real environment 1000.
+* After last code refactoring (12.02.2021) it can happen that the paths (or module imports) used in some scripts are not valid anymore.
+This can lead to errors.
+In this case try to change these paths/imports.

 # Recommendations
+* Use PyCharm.
+You can open the repository folder as a PyCharm project.
 * Start *localization_visulization.py* before robot playing start.
 Check that the blocks are correctly recognized and localized.
-In the best case are block must be colored green.
+In the best case all blocks must be colored green and there must be not too much positions jitter.
 * For the first run lower the speed on the robot controller.
 * You may want to play with *apriltags detector* parameters.
 They schould be optimal for current setup (11.02.2021), but should be possibly adapted after lense, camera or distance from camera to the turm change.